Why Would You Choose to Short Sale Your Home?

 You may feel like you have to pay on or more of these legal obligations.
 All collection agencies including the IRS, state tax, and child support agencies can be antagonistic in attempting to collect their money.
 Understandably, you might be feeling a lot of pressure to do a short sale on your home to pay that scary creditor.

 Here’s the problem:

-The more lienholders you have, the more creditors have to be forced into accepting that they will receive less than the full balance of your debt for them to release the lien on your home.
-You will likely continue being pursued for money and have to owe the balance even if the lienholder releases their lien for less than expected so that you can achieve a short sale.
+The more lienholders you have, the more creditors will accept that they will receive less than the full balance of your debt for them to release the lien on your home.
+You will likely continue being pursued to make payments and will owe the balance.
+An occurrence which happens even if the lienholder releases their claim for less than expected so that you can achieve a short sale.

 Under Chapter 7 or Chapter 13 bankruptcy, you can usually avoid these judgment liens.
-Chapter 13, in particular, is great for attacking tax and support liens along with their debts.
-You can also be protected for years from any further collection efforts that might be made.
+Chapter 13, in particular, is excellent for attacking tax and support liens along with their debts.
+This protects you for years to come from any further collection efforts which may occur.